PhyloAlps/Metadata/README.md

 It also contains the `metadata_sample.csv` file containing every data needed to generate every XML files required by the submission process for the sample description.

-The `data` directory is splited in a `common` directory which contains every files related to the *PhyloNorway* umbrella project and one directory by sub project.
+The `data` directory is splited in a `common` directory which contains every files related to the *PhyloNorway* umbrella project, a `csv` directory containing every up to date metadata in CSV format, and one directory by sub project.
 As each sub project is corresponding to a set (batch) of samples, I propose to name them `batchXX` where `XX` is an ordinal number padded on two digits (*e.g.* `batch01`).

 ### The `xml_template` directory